The Difference Between Heartburn, GERD, and Acid Reflux

 Acid reflux is a very common medical condition that may or may not be serious.

 Gastroesophageal reflux disease (GERD) is the chronic, more severe form of acid reflux.

 Heartburnis a symptom of GERD and acid reflux.

-Heartburn is a mild to severe pain in the chest that you may feel after eating a meal.
-It can be a burning or tightening sensation, and bending over or lying down can make it feel worse.
+Heartburn is a mild to severe pain in the chest.
+It usually occurs after eating a meal.
+It can be a burning or tightening sensation.
+Bending over or lying down can make it feel worse.

 A circular muscle called the lower esophageal sphincter (LES) lies between your esophagus and stomach.
 This muscle is in charge of closing your esophagus after food passes to the stomach.
-If this muscle is weak or doesn’t close properly, the acid from your stomach goes into your esophagus.
-The acid causes a burning sensation in your chest which can be mistaken for heart attack pain because the lining of your esophagus is more delicate than the lining of your stomach.
+If this muscle is weak or doesn’t close properly, the acid from your stomach can move backward into your esophagus.
+This is known as acid reflux.

 Symptoms of GERD include: